kuvinxu/SimulinkUDPPython_Demo/Readme.md

 - For debugging, enable `system('netstat -aon | findstr "ports"')` outputs.
 - Project tested on Windows; adjust for other OS (e.g., `netstat` to `ss` on Linux).

+## Future Efforts

+- Now the time intervals in Simulink and python are 0.01s.
+In future, this may be optimized using different settings, such as in Python using timer interval 0.001s to monitor the state, and uisng 0.01s to implent the control

 ## License

 MIT License.
 See LICENSE for details.